afzalali1999/photofinder-app/README.md

 retrieves a list of images from the Unsplash API
 - Renders a list of images the react way
 - Uses the `ref` attribute to listen for events, and add images dynamically
+- Uses state to store, alter, and display the appropriate data
 - Uses component lifecycle methods to render inital data on application launch
 - Uses CSS Grid for image formatting
 - Design inspired by pinterest